VebjornHal/huggingface-diffusion-library-testing/README.md

 </p>

-In the file inpainting.py one can change the variable *prompt_list* in order to change the prompt.

 ### Changing the parameters

-in the *.sh* files where there are parameters one can easily.

 * **num_inference_steps:** The reference number of denoising steps.
 More denoising steps usually lead to a higher quality image at the expense of slower inference.
 This parameter will be modulated by `strength`, as explained above.